 On 28th June 1904, Leslie Lively’s 37-year-old father, William, suffered a fatal accident whilst working as a foreman decorator at St Patrick’s Roman Catholic Church, Shieldmuir, Wishaw, Scotland.
 According to a report in The Scotsman, death was almost instantaneous after he fell about 15 feet from a scaffold, and hit his head on a seat, fracturing his skull.

 Charles became a regular soldier and served with distinction.
-He was awarded the Distinguished Conduct Medal (DCM) whilst a Private for service at Ypres, and was then commissioned from the ranks.
+Whilst a Private he was awarded the Distinguished Conduct Medal (DCM) for service at Ypres, and was then commissioned from the ranks.
 As Second Lieutenant with the 2nd Battalion, Worcestershire Regiment, he was awarded the Military Cross in 1918 as one of five officers who led raids on “Manor Farm,” on the front line near Ypres on the night of 15th/16th June 1918.
 The London Gazette of 24th September 1918 carried the following citation:

 For conspicuous gallantry and devotion to duty.
 This officer commanded one of the groups forming a night raiding party.
 When held up at one point by a machine gun he destroyed it with the help of another group and then, working his way round, reached two concrete dug-outs, capturing three and killing five of the enemy on the way.
 He dropped a Stokes mortar bomb into one of the dug-outs which was occupied.

-We haven’t been able to find out any details of Private Leslie William Lively’s service, or his pre-war occupation, other than he served with the South Wales Borderers before being transferred to the 34th Prisoner of War Company, Labour Corps.
+We haven’t been able to find out any details of Private Leslie William Lively’s service, or his pre-war occupation, other than he joined the Army on 31st May 1916 and initially served with the South Wales Borderers before being transferred to the 34th Prisoner of War Company, Labour Corps.
 The Labour Corps was formed in 1917 and the Prisoner of War companies supervised the labouring work of prisoners of war, as indicated in extracts from “The Lament of the P.O.W.
 Man,” published in the Hastings and St Leonards Observer, Saturday 22nd March 1919:

 In an Escourt, that’s what I am, Sir,